-- March: The 17th State Baga Hural was held which, during the efforts to help the Red Army, was praised and the decision to form “Mongol Arat” squadron was made.
+- March: The 17th State Baga Hural was held, during the efforts to help the Red Army, was praised, and the decision to form “Mongol Arat” squadron was made.

 - May: The First Conference of Excellent Workers of State Factory and Transport stations was held.

 - November: The Second Conference of the Excellent Herders of the State was held.

 - 1944: Tannu Tuva becomes a part of the Soviet Union.